borkdude/blog/source/_posts/2015-06-06-from-leiningen-to-boot.markdown

 ---

 Boot is a new build tool for Clojure.
-To get acquainted with it, I decided to port a fairly non-trivial Leiningen project boot.
+To get acquainted with it, I decided to migrate a fairly non-trivial Leiningen project to Boot.

-You can find the entire project including the Leiningen `project.clj` file and boot's `build.boot` file [here](https://github.com/borkdude/lein2boot).
+You can find the entire project including the Leiningen `project.clj` file and Boot's `build.boot` file [here](https://github.com/borkdude/lein2boot).

 Disclaimer: this is not a comprehensive Boot tutorial.
 For a detailed